Vikas-Prince/MicroservicesAppDeployment/README.md

    - Follow AWS documentation to create and configure your EKS cluster.

 5. **Service Account for Jenkins:**
-   - Create a Kubernetes service account for Jenkins with the required permissions to deploy applications.
+   - Create a Kubernetes service account, role, and bind the role to grant Jenkins the required permissions to deploy applications.
+Generate a token to authenticate Jenkins with the EKS cluster.

 ## CI/CD Pipeline

 The project utilizes a multi-branch pipeline in Jenkins that automatically builds, tests, and deploys each microservice.
 Each branch corresponds to a microservice with its own Dockerfile.

+## Docker Configuration

+Each microservice has a `Dockerfile` defining how to build its image.
+Ensure that these are correctly configured to expose the necessary ports and include all dependencies.

 ### Workflow: